 Since our initial public offering in the United States on May 29, 2008, our common stock has been listed on the New York Stock Exchange under the symbol "SB."
-The following table shows the high and low sales prices for our common stock during the indicated periods.
+Since June 18, 2013 our Series B Preferred Shares have been listed on the New York Stock Exchange under the symbol "SB PR B." The following table shows the high and low sales prices for our common stock during the indicated periods.